-Bladder cancer is cancer that starts in the innermost lining of the bladder.
+Bladder cancer is cancer that starts in the inner lining of the bladder.

 How common it is

 Who gets it

 Bladder cancer usually takes a long time to develop, so it is most common in older people.
 Almost 60 out of 100 (almost 60%) of new cases are in people aged 75 and over.
 It is rare in people under 40.

 More men than women get bladder cancer.
 This may just be because more men than women have smoked or been exposed to chemicals at work in recent decades.

 Your bladder is part of the body system that filters waste products out of your blood and makes urine (pee).
 This is called the urinary system (or urinary tract).
 It includes the:

 You have two kidneys, one on each side of your body.
 The kidneys filter your blood and make urine.
 The urine is carried to your bladder by two tubes called the ureters.

 Your bladder is like a balloon which stores urine.
 It's a stretchy bag made of muscle tissue.
 It can hold about 500mls (just under a pint) of urine.